impossibleflight/swift-query/README.md

 #### Fetching or creating objects matching a query

-A common pattern in Core Data (and so in Swift Data), is to want to fetch an object based on a set of filters, or create a new one by default in the case that object does not yet exist.
+A common pattern in Core Data (and so in SwiftData), is to want to fetch an object based on a set of filters, or create a new one by default in the case that object does not yet exist.
 This is easy with SwiftQuery using `findOrCreate`: